splunk/public-o11y-docs/alerts-detectors-notifications/splunk-operational-apm.rst

 .. _splunk-operational-apm:

-What to do when you receive an Splunk operational APM AutoDetect Alert
+What to do when you receive a Splunk operational APM AutoDetect alert
 ****************************************************************************

 After you receive an alert from one of the following Splunk operational APM AutoDetect detectors, here are some potential next steps: